alex-apezera/FlowLab/README.md

   the no-slip condition is applied on all walls, except for the sections used to model an inflow and an outflow.
 A constant temperature or a heat flux is specified on the left and right boundaries.
 Adiabatic conditions are applied to the horizontal walls.

-* Reference temperature for heat-transfer calculations:
+* Reference temperature for β calculations:

 $$
 T_0=\frac{T_{\max}+T_{\min}}{2}.